How to use Laserbox

 Or materials containing halogens (Fluorine, Chlorine, Bromine, Iodine, and Astatine), epoxy resin or phenolic resin

 Laser cutting or laser engraving the materials above might produce dust or gas which endanger operators or the laser cutter.
-Therefore, please don’t use laser equipment to process these materials.
+Therefore, using laser equipment to process those materials is not recommended.

 Besides, DO NOT cut/engrave the following types of materials:

 Note: The use of poor-quality materials may result in poor cutting/engraving or damage to the laser cutter.
 It is recommended to use Makeblock’s official materials.

 Q1: How often do I need to change filters?

 In short, the frequency of filter change varies greatly on what engraving material and processing method is used.
 Light users could change the filter every six months, while heavy users may need to change it about every month.
 Also, we recommend you change the filter if it gets clogged.
 When the filter is clogged, the smoke purifier will blink red, that’s Laserbox prompting you to replace the filter, and the companion software will also display a prompt.

 Q2: How often do I need to change the laser tube?